kenn289/KenBot/README.md

 Delete `credentials/twitter_session.json` and re-run the login helper.

 **YouTube upload fails -- token expired**
-Delete `credentials/youtube_token.json` and restart Flask -- it will prompt for re-auth.
+Delete `credentials/youtube_token.pickle` and restart Python app -- it will prompt for re-auth.

 **ModuleNotFoundError for new modules**
 Make sure you're running from the project root with the venv active: